blinktrade/docs-legacy/source/includes/_restapi.md

 Name        | Type          | Description/Value
 ------------|---------------|------------------
 MsgType     | string        | "U4"
 OrdersReqID | number        | An ID assigned by you.
+It can be any number.
+The response message associated with this request will contain the same ID.
 Page        | number        | **Optional**; defaults to 0.
 PageSize    | number        | **Optional**; defaults to 20.
 Filter      | array(string) | Set it to "has_leaves_qty eq 1" to get open orders, "has_cum_qty eq 1" to get executed orders, "has_cxl_qty eq 1" to get cancelled orders.